 Pots or potentiometers are variable resistors that are used in a broad range of electronic applications.
 In guitars, they allow users to adjust input resistance, thus enabling guitarists to change the instrument’s performance based on which pot is adjusted - volume, tone, or both.

-Most modern guitars also feature capacitors, which further expand the capabilities of pots; with these hardware pieces involved, it becomes possible to shape the tone even further by attenuating or diminishing the input of certain frequencies.
+Most modern guitars also feature capacitors, which further expand the capabilities of pots, so that you can shape the tone even further by attenuating or diminishing the input of certain frequencies.

-Switches have the same function, regardless of where they are applied.
-In guitars, they typically form a bridge between the pickups, pots, and other pieces of hardware, allowing users to turn desired combinations on or off.
+Switches have the same function, forming a bridge between the pickups, pots, and other pieces of hardware, allowing users to turn desired combinations on or off.

 How to Wire a Guitar Switch